fabriziotappero/Fpgas-Now-What-Book/README.md

-# SOURCE FOR "FPGAs?!
-Now What?"
-TEXT
+# FPGAs?!
+Now What?
-These are the source files for the text "FPGAs?!
+Here you can find the source files for the text "FPGAs?!
 Now What?", a book about FPGA design using Xilinx ISE WebPACK and the XuLA FPGA board.

 ## SOURCE FILE ORGANIZATION